Chapter 03 - Metamorphosis

 Addison stares at Dean, confusion written on her face.
 "What are you talking about," she quietly asks.

 "Cas said that if I don't stop Sam, he will," Dean tells her.
 He turns to his younger brother.
 "See what that means, Sam?
 That means that God doesn't want you doing this.
 So, are you just gonna stand there and tell me everything is all good?"

 A tense silence falls over the room and Addison looks at the ground.
 A phone rings and she flinches.
 "Hello," Sam answers.
 "Hey, Travis.
-Yeah, hey, uh...It's good to hear you voice, too, yeah.
+Yeah, hey, uh…It's good to hear your voice too.
+Yeah.
 Um, look, it's not really a good time right now.
-It's...Yeah, okay.
-Uh, well, just give me the details, and, uh...Carthage, Missouri.
+It's…Yeah, okay.
+Uh, well, just give me the details, and, uh…Carthage, Missouri.
 Looking for Jack Montgomery."
-Silence once more falls over the room and Addison takes a deep breath, trying hold back the tears.
+Silence once more falls over the room and Addison takes a deep breath, trying to hold back the tears.

 "I can't believe it.
 Mom, a hunter," Sam says after a moment.
 Dean had explained the trip back in time he had taken and what had happened.
 Neither of them expected that Mary Winchester had been a hunter at one time or that Patrick Sloan had been good friends with their mother and grandparents.

-"I wouldn't have believed it either if I hadn't seen it myself.
+"I wouldn't have believe it either if I hadn't seen it myself.
 That woman could kick some ass.
-I mean, she almost took me down," Dean replies, glancing in the rearview mirror to see Addison leaning against the door, peacefully sleeping.
+I mean, she almost took me down," Dean replies, glancing in the rearview mirror to see Addison leaning against the door, asleep.

 "How'd she look?
 I mean…was she happy?"